New Jersey Turnpike: 1950s to 1980s

+In 1971, the authority announced plans to extend the dual-dual setup from exit 10 in Woodbridge to exit 9 in East Brunswick.
+This project was completed northbound on November 14, 1973, and southbound on January 13, 1974, and involved a major reconstruction of exit 9, replacing the underpass with an overpass and building a wider toll plaza to replace the existing one.

+On May 30, 1974, exit 7A was opened to traffic.
+The interchange, which had been planned for since 1973, connected to Interstate 195, was in part constructed to serve the nearby Six Flags Great Adventure, which opened later that year.
+Additionally, in June, a widening of exit 15E's toll plaza was completed, with an expansion of exit 14A's following in August.

+With the completion of I-78 to the Newark Bay Extension on May 27, 1977, the interchanges toll plaza was replaced with a wider one and ramps replaced, and none of the original 1951 configuration remained.

 In 1971, the NJTA proposed building the Alfred E. Driscoll Expressway.
 It was to start at the Garden State Parkway south of exit 80 in Dover Township (now Toms River) and end at the turnpike approximately 3 mi north of exit 8A in South Brunswick.
 As a proposed part of the turnpike system, its seven interchanges would have included toll plazas except at the northern end of the turnpike.
-By 1972, the proposed road met fierce opposition from Ocean, Monmouth, and Middlesex counties with quality of life being the main concern.
+By 1972, the proposed road met fierce opposition from Ocean, Monmouth, and Middlesex counties with quality of life as the main concern.
 The NJTA proceeded anyway and began selling bonds.
 But by December 1973, Governor-elect Brendan Byrne decided to stop the project altogether.
 Despite this, the authority continued with its plan.
 It was not until February 1977 that the authority abandoned its plan to build the road.
 The rights-of-way were sold in 1979, shelving the project indefinitely.